-An employee who has sustained a work-related injury or illness must notify their supervisor and the Risk Management's Workers Compensation Team immediately.
-Employee responsibilities relating to an employee's work-related injury/illness are identified in the Workers' Compensation protocol, which can be found in the Workers' Compensation packet on the Risk Management HUB site.
+An employee who has sustained a work-related injury or illness must notify their performance manager and Risk Management's Workers Compensation Team immediately.
+Employee responsibilities relating to an employee's work-related injury/illness are identified in the Workers' Compensation protocol, which can be found in the Workers' Compensation packet on the Risk Management HUB site at Risk Management - Workers Compensation.